promit7473/ROS2-Topics-to-communicate-between-nodes/README.md

 In the number_counter node, the publisher will publish messages directly from the subscriber callback.

 And now, let’s get to work! :)

-Make sure you really spend some time on this activity, even if you can’t finish it.
-That’s the only way you will truly progress.

-You can do this activity in both Python and Cpp.
-In fact, you could write the first node in Python, and the second in Cpp, and vice versa!

-I’ll see you in the next lecture for the solution.